--m option can be used to print the native frames and provide a further hint about what the thread is doing.
+--mixed option to print the native frames and provide a further hint about what the thread is doing.
 If a thread appears to be looping continuously while in the

 RUNNABLE state, then this situation can indicate a potential HotSpot VM bug that needs further investigation.

 If the VM does not respond to Control+\, then this could indicate a VM bug rather than an issue with the application or library code.
 In this case, use

 --mixed option to get a thread stack for all threads.
 The output will include the thread stacks for VM internal threads.
 In this stack trace, identify threads that do not appear to be waiting.
 For example, on the Oracle Solaris operating system, you identify the threads that are not in functions such as

 ___pollsys, or other blocking functions.
 If it appears that the looping is caused by a VM bug, then collect as much data as possible and submit a bug report.
 See Submit a Bug Report for more about data collection.

 Diagnose a Hung Process

 Use the thread dump to diagnose a hung process.